-See Appendix I for the original full-size image.
-Image reproduced courtesy The John Gabriel Byrne Computer Science Collection Figure 3 shows an annotated version of the diagram from Engineering [21] (an identical copy of which appeared in "The English Mechanic and the World of Science" [20]), which presumably was provided, and perhaps actually drawn, by Ludgate.
+Figure 3 shows an annotated version of the diagram from Engineering21 (an identical copy of which appeared in English Mechanic and World of Science20), which presumably was provided, and perhaps actually drawn, by Ludgate.

-The text of the article of Engineering [21] at first appeared to us to contradict Ludgate's 1909 paper, but as analysis has progressed it has begun to seem more likely that the text was provided by Ludgate too (the article includes a detailed explanation of the diagram).
+The text of the article of Engineering21 at first appeared to us to contradict Ludgate's 1909 paper, but as analysis has progressed it has begun to seem more likely that the text was provided by Ludgate too (the article includes a detailed explanation of the diagram).
 Ludgate and the writer of the article are quite precise in what they say.
-In fact treating Ludgate's paper and the article as equally valid has uncovered ways the design may have been that would have been very hard to arrive at with only Ludgate's 1909 paper.
+In fact, treating Ludgate's paper and the article as equally valid has uncovered ways the design may have been that would have been very hard to arrive at with only Ludgate's 1909 paper.

 For example, we have deduced the following essential principles of operation.
 Ludgate employed logarithmic index "slides" to implement his Irish Logarithms.
-Figure 4 (based on [22]) shows a slide with annotations for the decimal, ordinal and index numbers.
-For each ordinal value on the slide axis Y, there was a corresponding simple index value on the slide axis X. It can be seen that the sequence of the simple index values forms a monotonic logarithmic profile along the X axis.
-It also shows a storage shuttle with a type rod representing the decimal value of '8' (represented by the ordinal value '3').
+Figure 4 (based on McQuillan's work22) shows a slide with annotations for the decimal, ordinal, and index numbers.
+For each ordinal value on the slide axis Y, there was a corresponding simple index value on the slide axis X. It can be seen that the sequence of the simple index values forms a monotonic logarithmic profile along the X-axis.
+It also shows a storage shuttle with a type rod representing the decimal value of "8" (represented by the ordinal value "3").
 The principle of operation is that the slide moves up until it hits the rod.
 When it does so, it will have been displaced by a simple index of 3 units.
-By contrast for a shuttle with a type rod representing the decimal value of '0' (represented by the ordinal value '9'), the slide will be displaced by a simple index of 50 units.
+By contrast for a shuttle with a type rod representing the decimal value of "0" (represented by the ordinal value "9"), the slide will be displaced by a simple index of 50 units.
 It is thought quite likely that ordinals were used in the storage shuttles as a proxy for the decimal operands in order that the series of slide profile changes in Y would be monotonic, as this would facilitate the progressive movement of the slides along the X axis for all possible decimal values.